spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/authority-and-interest.md

 ![Areas of authority]({{assetRoot}}assets/screen-grabs/authority-areas.png)

 _Image: Areas of authority for three server-worker instances: each instance has write access authority over certain components in their area of authority.
 Which components they have write access authority over depends on their worker type’s write access permissions._

+Because different server-worker instances have different areas of authority, we created a type of RPC that enables a server-worker instance which does not have authority over an entity to tell the server-worker instance that does have authority over that entity to make an update to it.
+We call this a [cross-server RPC]({{urlRoot}}/content/cross-server-rpcs).
+This is necessary if you’re using [zoning]({{urlRoot}}/content/spatialos-concepts/workers-and-load-balancing#zoning) because areas of authority mean that one server-worker instance can’t make updates to every entity in the world; it can make updates only to the entities in its area of authority.

 For information on how to set up authority in the GDK, see [Authority]({{urlRoot}}/content/authority).